davegutz/myThermostat-Particle-Photon/myThermostat_Particle_DEV/README.md

-      o Shift temperature to anticipate based on rate o Filter time constant for rate picked to be 1/10 of observed home constant o Gain picked to produce tempComp that is equal to observed overshoot
+      o Shift temperature to anticipate based on rate o Filter time constant for rate picked to be 1/10 of observed home constant o Gain picked to produce tempComp that is equal to observed overshoot o Embedded tracking observer to filter out sensor noise
   16. GMT shift
       o Use the variable GMT define statement to set your difference to GMT in hours.

   Nomenclature (on Blynk):
-   CALL Call for heat, boolean
+   CALL Call for heat, boolean.
+Plotted also as SET+1.
    DMD  Temperature setpoint demanded by web, F
    HELD Confirmation of web HOLD demand, boolean
    HOLD Web HOLD demand, boolean